evergreen-innovations/sandia-fostwin-test-github-page/docs/index.md

 If you're a student or post-grad interested in wave energy converters (WEC) and developing control software for WEC's, don't miss this opportunity to be a part of large-scale tank testing of the Sandia WaveBot!

-Through our [open source repository](https://github.com/PMEC-OSU/FOSTWIN), planned public workshops, and user managed web platform, we will provide all the resources needed for multiple levels of experience and dynamics modeling skill levels to have a chance at being one of the top ***N*** selected controllers!
+Through our [open source repository](https://github.com/PMEC-OSU/FOSTWIN), planned public workshops, and user managed web platform, we will provide all the resources needed for multiple levels of experience and dynamics modeling skill to have a chance at being one of the top ***N*** selected controllers!

 ##### Sandia WaveBot <!-- omit in toc -->